“You may not realize it when it happens, but a kick in the teeth may be the best thing in the world for you.” -Walt Disney

 Now, thanks to this outside force, Boomers are adopting online shopping habits that they never would have otherwise.
 And for many, these habits are likely to stick.

-For retailers, survival will hinge on finding new ways to serve their most valuable segment of customers.
-Whether it’s building out an improved online retail presence, or educating customers on how to recreate their in-store experience via apps and websites, these businesses must quickly adopt to the new behaviours of their customers, ensuring they can continue to serve them, even after their shopping habits have changed.
+Whether it’s building out an improved online retail presence, or educating customers on how to recreate their in-store experience via apps and websites, retailers that want to survive must quickly adapt to the new behaviours of their customers, ensuring they can continue to serve them, even after their shopping habits have changed.

 With the coronavirus thrusting millions of employees into an immediate work from home situation, employers who previously wouldn’t have dreamed of testing out a remote workforce are now starting to see exactly why this is becoming a preferred means of work for many companies around the globe.